Olaseni-Ajeboriogbon/Student-course-Registration/README.md

 # Student-course-Registration

-This Project defines a student database management system called DataKirk.
+This Project defines a student database management system created for DataKirk tutorial Hub.

+Click [here](Datakirk_Student_Academic_DB.sql) to have a glance at the code.

 ## DataKirk Student Database – Technical Schema Report